jessieharper/northcoders-news-api/README.md

 Welcome to my Northcoders News API project!
 The aim of this project was to build an API that mimicked a real-world backend news service such as Reddit.
 You can use this API to:

 - Get articles, users, comments, and topics
+- Post articles and topics
 - Filter articles by topic
 - Sort articles by title, topic, author, and date created, in descending or ascending order (sorts by DESC by default)
 - Patch, post, and delete comments
-- Upvote or downvote articles
+- Upvote or downvote articles and comments

 You will need to have Node.js (v20.6.1 or higher) and Postgres (v16 or higher) to run the project.